sociomantic-tsunami/libdrizzle-redux/docs/api/connection.rst

 .. c:function:: drizzle_capabilities_t drizzle_capabilities(const drizzle_st *con)

-   Gets the server capabilites for a connection
+   Gets the server capabilities for a connection

    :param con: A connection object
    :returns: A bit field of capabilities